kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

 ```

 ## Where Next?
-If you want to find out more about using the Graph API, please take a look at the documentation about how to define a [simple schema](../core-api/simple-schema-definition.html) or an [advanced schema](../core-api/advanced-schema-definition.html) for a MindmapsDB graph.
+If you want to find out more about using the Graph API, please take a look at the documentation about how to define a [simple schema](../core-api/simple-schema-definition.html) or an [advanced schema](../core-api/advanced-schema-definition.html) for a Grakn graph.

 {% include links.html %}

 ## Comments
 Want to leave a comment?
-Visit <a href="https://github.com/mindmapsdb/docs/issues/20" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
+Visit <a href="https://github.com/graknlabs/docs/issues/20" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
 You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.